coderefinery/workshop-outro/README.md

   tools, project layouts, etc..
 Perhaps we can connect people to help out with code review?

-**Changes to the material**:
+**Changes to the lesson material**/ unclear exercise instructions/ broken links:
 - issues and pull requests very welcome: https://github.com/coderefinery/
+- we usually go through all issues latest before each workshop and are happy to hear about anything that could be improved from partcipant view

-- Join as a contributor or Training hub.
+**Join as a contributor or Training hub**
 - We are at a transition point from a funded project to a cooperative.
-We still have to figure stuff out...
+We still have to figure stuff out ...